SouthernMethodistUniversity/styleguide/sections/contributing.md

 2. Clone the forked repository.
 3. Make the changes you intend to propose locally.
 4. Add, commit, and push your changes to the forked repository.;
 5. Using the GitHub interface, initiate the pull requestA pull request allows you to make a specific suggestion or set of suggestions on a repository that can be accepted by the owner of that repository.
 Basically, you are creating a new version of the target repository, pointing to it, and saying, "This is what I think your repository should look like."
-If the owner of the target repository agress with you, they can click a button on GitHub that allows them to incorporate the changes.
+If the owner of the target repository agrees with you, they can click a button on GitHub that allows them to incorporate the changes.

 A pull request allows you to make a specific suggestion or set of suggestions on a repository that can be accepted by the owner of that repository.
 Basically, you are creating a new version of the target repository, pointing to it, and saying, "This is what I think your repository should look like."
 If the owner of the target repository agrees with you, they can click a button on GitHub that allows them to incorporate the changes.